Moon landing conspiracy theories: Moon rocks

 The Apollo program collected 838 lb of Moon rocks during the six crewed missions.
 Analyses by scientists worldwide all agree that these rocks came from the Moon – no published accounts in peer-reviewed scientific journals exist that dispute this claim.
 The Apollo samples are easily distinguishable from both meteorites and Earth rocks in that they show a lack of hydrous alteration products, they show evidence of having undergone impact events on an airless body, and they have unique geochemical traits.
 Furthermore, most are more than 200 million years older than the oldest Earth rocks.
-The Moon rocks also share the same traits as Soviet samples.
+The Moon rocks collected by the Apollo program also share the same traits as Soviet samples.

 Conspiracists argue that Marshall Space Flight Center Director Wernher von Braun's trip to Antarctica in 1967 (about two years before the Apollo 11 launch) was to gather lunar meteorites to be used as fake Moon rocks.
 Because von Braun was a former SS officer (though one who had been detained by the Gestapo), the documentary film Did We Go? suggests that he could have been pressured to agree to the conspiracy to protect himself from recriminations over his past.
 NASA said that von Braun's mission was "to look into environmental and logistic factors that might relate to the planning of future space missions, and hardware."
-NASA continues to send teams to work in Antarctica to mimic the conditions on other planets.